lefnire/tforce_btc_trader/README.md

 `python hypersearch.py`

 Optional flags:
 - `--guess <int>`: sometimes you don't want BO, which is pretty willy-nilly at first, to do the searching.
 Instead you want to try a hunch or two of your own first.
-Open `hypersearch.py` and add some hyper-override dicts in the `guess_overrides` array in `utils.py`, use `--guess <idx in that array>`.
-Using `--guess 0`, which is `{}` (aka no overrides) runs hypersearch against the hard-coded default hypers, but you might as well run `run.py` (below).
+See instructions in `utils.py#guess_overrides`.
 - `--gpu-split <int>`: number of ways to split a single GPU.
 Sometimes you'll be using a 1080ti or Tesla V100 - beastly GPUs - and `nvidia-smi -l` will show you're using some 10-20% of your GPU.
 What a waste.
 So you can use `--gpu-split 3` to split your V100 3 ways in 3 separate tabs, getting more bang-for-buck.
 - `--net-type <lstm|conv2d>`: see discussion below (LSTM v CNN)
 - `--boost`: you can optionally use gradient boosting when searching for the best hyper combo, instead of BO.
 BO is more exploratory and thorough, gradient boosting is more "find the best solution _now_".
 I tend to use `--boost` after say 100 runs are in the database, since BO may still be dilly-dallying till 200-300 and daylight's burning.
 Boost will suck in the early runs.